ManApart/quest-command/readme.md

 ### Building

-Run `gradlew buildData`.
+Run `gradlew build-data`.
 This creates and updates some files via reflection so that they don't need to be done at runtime.
 This only needs to be re-run when you change certain files (like adding new commands, events, event listeners, etc)

 Run `gradlew build` to build a jar.
 This should be found in `QuestCommand/build/libs`